 The bridge below it is supported by cable spools.

 I didn't cross it, though.
 It looks sturdy and there was really nothing on the other side that I saw worth walking over it.
+The waterfall is nice and the sound is very relaxing and tranquil.

 There's also an open-air restaurant whose employees like LOUD Thai music videos.
 They were nice enough to turn the volume down to about 10 as I walked in.
 Too bad, really, because it distracts greatly from the music of the waterfall.